-- Use your pricing to reflect good-quality, long-lasting products
+- Use your pricing to reflect good quality and long-lasting products.

-Product reviews have a huge effect on conversions.
+Product reviews play a key role in conversions.
 In fact, research shows that 90% of consumers read online reviews and 88% of them trust online reviews as much as personal recommendations.

 So you might think it’s safe to assume that the more five-star reviews the better, right?
 Not so fast.
-CXL’s Academic Insight found that a “balance of positive and negative comments” will have the most effective impact on viewers.
+Smart Insights posits that positive and negative reviews help a brand look more authentic.
 If potential customers see only five-star reviews on your product, they’re going to be suspicious.
-It’s not uncommon for deceptive business owners to pay for fake product reviews that are overwhelmingly positive.
-Mintel found that 57% of surveyed consumers are suspicious of companies or products that only show positive online reviews, and 49% suspect that companies provide incentives for positive reviews.
+Customers know that it is nearly impossible to have a perfect product or service; therefore, it is actually better for a business to stay between a 4.2 to 4.5 rating.
+It’s also not uncommon for deceptive business owners to pay for fake product reviews that are overwhelmingly positive.

 This strategy encourages customers to purchase from you, and it improves the reputation of your brand.
 Potential customers who glance over your reviews will see that you take the time to fix your mistakes promptly and effectively.
-This will lead them to view your brand as honest and reputable, which will make them feel more comfortable purchasing from you.
+This will lead them to view your brand as honest and reputable.

 So, don’t remove or hide all negative reviews from your sales pages.
 Having some variance in the ratings that customers share can really increase your conversions.
 Encourage reviewers to share their honest opinions.